ThatOpen/engine_docs/docs/api/@thatopen/components/classes/IfcJsonExporter.md

 # IfcJsonExporter

-Object to export all the properties from an IFC to a JS object.
+Component to export all the properties from an IFC to a JS object. 📕 [Tutorial](https://docs.thatopen.com/Tutorials/Components/Core/IfcJsonExporter). 📘 [API](https://docs.thatopen.com/api/@thatopen/components/classes/IfcJsonExporter).

 ## Extends